CS2102-Team1/carpoolerz/README.md

 5. WARNING: Do not push straight into master by using `git push origin master` or equivalent.

-4. To update your development branch with changes from this master branch, perform a Git Pull by entering `git pull --rebase`.
+4. To update your development branch with changes from this master branch, perform a Git Pull by entering `git pull --rebase`